 Although I was still glum abut the fate of my formerly dependable hub-of-everything, I found this nomadic existence to be quite liberating.
 The idea of having an always-connected computer that has no permanent storage, an empty shell, suddenly seems incredibly feasible and appealing.
 Why be tethered to one machine for years on end?
 If disposable computing isn't already a thing, it jolly well should be.
 I'll make a note and get onto it ASAP.

 I'm very busy though, so that dazzling future may be some way off.
 I had to get myself a more permanent solution; I had to get me a new Mac.
 This isn't just something you jump into straight away, good grief no. There's an art to this sort of thing.
 It was time to play the exhilarating/infuriating game of Apple Chicken.
 I don't care how alluring those latest Macs are.
 I don't want the latest one, I want the new one.
 And if the universe has taught me anything, it's that the new one will be announced precisely one day after I've bought the old one.
 And so it's important to display a little willpower.
 Don't chicken out.
 Wait.

 Historically, this is a game I'm particularly bad at.
 There's somebody at Cupertino whose sole purpose in life is to monitor my shopping activity and press the big "LAUNCH NEW MODEL" button the second after I click the buy button.
-My honeymoon period with the iPhone/iPod/Sock/etc. in question is always cut short and replaced with bitter resentment and hours of longingly stroking the Apple Store website.
+My rollercoaster honeymoon period with the iPhone/iPod/Sock/etc. in question is always cut short by a sale of the century and replaced with bitter resentment and hours of longingly stroking the Apple Store website.

 Let's be honest, I will completely forget all about her the second the Apple Cart arrives with that shiny replacement.
 We may have had something special, but I'm fickle and she's decrepit.
 Mourning over.
 Here's to the next five years with my new best friend.